 The second thing that can hold back a high resolution monitor is your operating system's font-scaling capabilities.
 Windows is best at a pixel density of 90-100 pixels per inch (ppi).
-If a monitor has a pixel density much greater than that, objects and text become extremely small and potentially impossible to read.
+If a monitor has a pixel density much greater than that, objects and text will look extremely small and potentially impossible to read.
 When reviewing 27-inch 5K monitors, we’ve been forced to use dpi-scaling for any hope of reading text in our applications.
 Scaling varies in quality among monitors and is not always a sure fix when text is too tiny.